 Probably guest worker programs have always been something of a racket.
 It is hardly imaginable that a nation of 320 million souls lacks anything in the way of talent, or the ability to produce talent as needed.

 This is particularly the case in computer programming, for which there is a whole shelf-full of books promising to teach you some programming language

 Where temporary shortages in some specialist field arise, wages will rise, and keen young Americans will enroll in training.
 Sold Out

 There might be a case for bringing in a few hundred foreigners a year for work like foreign-language interpreting or school teaching.
 Persons with extraordinary levels of talent—Einsteins

 estimates a population of 650,000 H-1B workers legally in the U.S. With those 120,000 OPTs, and the other Fs, and the Bs, and the Ls,

 They should all be sent home.Sold Out

-John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
+.
+Buy one copy for yourself and another to mail to the politician of your choice.John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him. ) He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 He's had two books published by VDARE.com: FROM THE DISSIDENT RIGHT (also available in Kindle) and From the Dissident Right II: Essays 2013.
 His writings are archived at JohnDerbyshire.com.Readers who wish to donate (tax deductible) funds specifically earmarked for John Derbyshire`s writings at VDARE.com can do so here.